Skip to main content

 Under paragraph 22 of the Scottish Parliamentary Commissions and Commissioners etc. Act 2010 the Commissioner must prepare annual accounts for each financial year, in accordance with any directions given by the Scottish Ministers.
 The Scottish Ministers have directed the Commissioner to prepare accounts in the form and on the basis set out in the Accounts Direction (Appendix 1).

-The annual accounts are prepared on an accruals basis and must give a true and fair view of state of affairs of the Ethical Standards Commissioner, its income and expenditure, statement of financial position, changes in taxpayers’ equity and cash flows for the financial year.
+The annual accounts are prepared on an accruals basis and must give a true and fair view of the state of affairs of the Ethical Standards Commissioner, its income and expenditure, statement of financial position, changes in taxpayers’ equity and cash flows for the financial year.

 In preparing the accounts, the Accountable Officer is required to comply with the Government Financial Reporting Manual (FReM) and has: